The structure of all the supersymmetric solutions of ungauged N = (1,0),d=6 supergravity: Introduction

-This work should be considered as a first step towards a characterization of the supersymmetric configurations and solutions of the most general matter coupled $\mathcal{N}=(1,0), d=6$ supergravity: on the one hand, only if one considers vector multiplets can one gauge any symmetries of the ungauged theory.
+In spite of the interest of this case, in $d=6$ dimensions, however, only two theories have been completely studied so far: pure supergravity, in Ref.~\cite{Gutowski:2003rg}, and Fayet-Iliopoulos-gauged supergravity coupled to some vector multiplets in Ref.~\cite{Cariglia:2004kk}.
+In between these two theories, there is a huge gap corresponding to ungauged theories coupled to arbitrary numbers of vector and tensor multiplets and also to hypermultiplets which are the theories we are going to consider here.
+This should be understood as a first step towards the complete characterization of all the supersymmetric solutions of the most general matter-coupled $N=(1,0),d=6$ supergravities: on the one hand, only if one considers vector multiplets can one gauge any symmetries of the ungauged theory.
 On the other hand, the symmetries that can be gauged are $R$-symmetry, which is gauged via Fayet-Iliopoulos terms (the case considered in Ref.~\cite{Cariglia:2004kk}) and the isometries of the hyperscalar manifold and of the scalar manifold associated to the tensor multiplets.
 Thus, if one wants to take a step beyond what is already known, one is forced to consider, at least, tensor and vector multiplets together.

 There is another reason for considering these two kinds of multiplets simultaneously: the existence of duality between ungauged theories with tensor and vector multiplets compactified in a circle discovered in Ref.~\cite{Cano:2016rls}.
 More precisely, in that reference it was shown that the dimensional reduction of one of these theories with just one tensor multiplet ($n_{T}=1$) and an arbitrary number of vector multiplets $n_{V}$ and that of a theory with $n_{T}'=1+n_{V}$ and $n_{V}'=0$ give exactly the same $\mathcal{N}=1,d=5$ theory with $n_{V5}=n_{V}+2$ vector multiplets.